wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-attach-disk-preview.md

 ## Localizar a máquina virtual

-1. Entre no portal de visualização do Azure.
+1. Entre no Portal do Azure.

 2. No menu Hub, clique em **Procurar**.